Francis Skinner: Biography

+He attempted to join the International Brigade during the Spanish Civil War but was rejected on medical grounds.
+As a teenager he had osteomyelitis which resulted in a limp in one of his legs.

 In the late 1930s, Wittgenstein grew increasingly distant from Skinner.

 Skinner died from polio, following an air raid in Cambridge in October 1941, having been neglected during the rush to treat victims of the bombing.

 Despite the weakening of their relationship, Wittgenstein was apparently traumatised by Skinner's death, resulting in the loss for 7 years of the work they were engaged in together, the 'Pink Book'.

 Pink Book

 In 2011, an extensive archive came to light, consisting of 170,000 words of handwriting, text and mathematics.
 This apparently had mostly been dictated by Wittgenstein to Skinner, with annotations by both.
 The archive includes a long-lost, so-called Pink Book.
 Wittgenstein had posted them to a friend of Skinner days after his death.

+In 2020 Arthur Gibson and Niamh O'Mahony released as editors a book of the manuscripts which are in the hand of Skinner with later amendments in Wittgenstein own hand.